-However, this way all the females would go to the first region, so only females would be born, no males would be left to fertilize these females and the whole population would die out.
-Thus we need to assume that all regions have some capacity, i.e., the number of eggs that can be laid there.
+However, this way all the females went to the first region, so only females would be born, no males would be left to fertilize these females and the whole population would die out.
+Thus we need to assume that all regions have some capacity, i.e. the number of eggs that can be laid there.
 When there are no spaces left in the first region, females go to the second one.
-When dry marsh is also full, they need to migrate to the levees.
+When the dry marsh is also full, they need to migrate to the levees.

 Later comes the technical part.
 We need to come up with equations describing how populations of males and females in each region evolve with time.
 We also have to figure out parameters (constant values) describing different parts of the model, for example region capacities.
 In order to do that, we either use observations from the real world or statistical methods.

 When the model is ready, it’s useful to run some computer simulations to check if they agree with the observations (or, if observations aren’t available, with the common sense).
 Sometimes a graphical representation provided by a computer can tell us more about the model than arduous calculations.

 If we’re not satisfied with the model’s performance, we can modify it.
 If we’re satisfied… we can modify it as well to include more details or add extra components.
 For example, in my research I decided to see what happens when we periodically change the capacity of the first region.
 This can happen in the nature, because in many natural habitats of crocodiles seasonal floodings can occur, moving the regions far from the river.